starcoinorg/starcoin/vm/move-prover/README.md

 The Move Prover supports formal specification and verification of Move programs.
 It can automatically prove logical properties of Move smart contracts, while providing a user experience similar to a type checker or linter.
-It's purpose is to make contracts more *trustworthy*, specifically:
+Its purpose is to make contracts more *trustworthy*, specifically:

 - Protect massive assets managed by the Starcoin blockchain from smart contract bugs
 - Anticipate justified regulator scrutiny and compliance requirements